 Documents required when travelling to Lanzarote

 Lanzarote is part of the Canarian archipelago, which belongs to Spain.
-You must provide a valid passport on entry and in some cases visitors need a visa, depending on where they come from, how long they expect to stay in the Canaries and why they are travelling here (work, studies, leisure).
+You must provide a valid passport on entry or European ID card and in some cases visitors need a visa, depending on where they come from, how long they expect to stay in the Canaries and why they are travelling here (work, studies, leisure).
 In some cases travellers are able to enter Lanzarote with their National Identity Card however if you are unsure it may be best to check with the Spanish embassy or consulate for details of the types of documents needed when travelling to Lanzarote.

 European Health Insurance Card

 Lanzarote is known to be a safe and friendly destination, however it is always advisable to be aware of your personal possessions when you are travelling.
-Whilst we all hope that we’ll have a holiday with no problems, we know how important is to have access to some important telephone numbers should you need them.
+Whilst we all hope that we’ll have a holiday with no problems, we know how important it is to have access to some important telephone numbers should you need them.